‘General Hospital’ May Sweeps Spoilers: Ryan Returns To Port Charles As Ava, Laura, & Kevin Work Together

 — General Hospital (@GeneralHospital) April 23, 2019

 Could Kevin’s fake romance with Ava end up causing new problems in his marriage to Laura?
-Just as the two were making progress in coming back together again, Laura decided that it would be best to have him work with Ava.
-As The Inquisitr detailed, “KevLaur” fans aren’t necessarily happy about this, but hopefully this separation won’t last long.
+Just as the two were making progress in getting back together again, Laura decided that it would be best to have him work with Ava.
+As The Inquisitr detailed, “KevLaur” fans aren’t necessarily happy about this, but hopefully, this separation won’t last long.

-It seems that General Hospital fans are ready for closure with this Ryan storyline and spoilers suggest that there is some on the way.
-Will Ryan really die during whatever confrontation lies ahead or will his next exit from Port Charles remain murky once again?
-Additional spoilers will emerge in the days ahead and everybody will be anxious to see what develops.
+It seems that General Hospital fans are ready for closure with this Ryan storyline, and spoilers suggest that there is some on the way.
+Will Ryan really die during whatever confrontation lies ahead, or will his next exit from Port Charles remain murky once again?
+Additional spoilers will emerge in the days ahead, and everybody will be anxious to see what develops.